viettelidc-provider/terraform-provider-vopencloud/docs/resources/compute_instance_v2.md

     new server.

 * `volume_type` - (Optional) The volume type that will be used, for example SSD or HDD storage.
-The available options depend on how your specific ViettelIdc cloud is configured and what classes of storage are provided.
+The available options depend on how your specific VOpenCloud cloud is configured and what classes of storage are provided.
 Changing this creates a new server.